Landmark Trust

 The Landmark Trust is a British building conservation charity, founded in 1965 by Sir John and Lady Smith, that rescues buildings of historic interest or architectural merit and then makes them available for holiday rental.
 The Trust's headquarters is at Shottesbrooke in Berkshire.

-Most Trust properties are in England, Scotland and Wales.
+Most Landmark Trust properties are in England, Scotland and Wales.
 Several are on Lundy Island off the coast of north Devon, operated under lease from the National Trust.
-In continental Europe there are Landmark sites in Belgium, France and Italy.
-There are five properties in Vermont, US, one of which, Naulakha, was the home of Rudyard Kipling in the 1890s.
+There are also seven Landmark Trust properties in Italy.

 The Trust is a charity registered in England & Wales and in Scotland.
-The American sites are owned by an independent sister charity, Landmark Trust USA.
+An independent sister charity, The Landmark Trust USA, was originally a part of the Landmark Trust but has operated as a separate organisation since 1999.
+There are five properties in Vermont, USA, one of which, Naulakha, was the home of Rudyard Kipling in the 1890s.
 There is also an Irish Landmark Trust.

 Those who rent Landmarks provide a source of funds to support restoration costs and building maintenance.
 The first rentals were in 1967 when six properties were available.
 The Trust's 200th property, Llwyn Celyn, opened for rental in October 2018.
 Landmark sites include forts, farmhouses, manor houses, mills, cottages, castles, gatehouses, follies and towers and represent historic periods from medieval to the 20th century.

 Governance and administration

-The Trust employs a 400 person workforce headed by a Director.
+The Trust employs a 400-person workforce headed by a Director.
 Anna Keay was appointed Director in 2012, succeeding Peter Pearce (1995–2012) and Robin Evans FRICS (1986–1995).

-The work of the Trust is overseen by a Board of Trustees chaired by Neil Mendoza.
+The work of the Trust is overseen by a board of trustees chaired by Neil Mendoza.

 Prince Charles became Patron of the Landmark Trust in 1995.

 A group of high-profile supporters act as Ambassadors for the Trust, helping raise awareness of the Trust's role in rescuing and preserving remarkable buildings.
 As at March 2017 these were: David Armstrong-Jones; George Clarke; Nicholas Coleridge; Simon Jenkins; Griff Rhys Jones; and Natascha McElhone.